Gold Tax Hike Fuels Smuggling Fears; May Hit Festival, Wedding Season

 India, the world's biggest consumer of gold after China, increased the import tax on the precious metal for the first time since 2013, spurring domestic prices to a record.
 Shares of jewelers slumped.

-The import tax on gold and other precious metals will be raised to 12.5% from 10%, Finance minister Nirmala Sitharaman said while presenting the federal budget for the year through March 31, 2020.
+The import tax on gold and other precious metals will be raised to 12.5 per cent from 10 per cent, Finance Minister Nirmala Sitharaman said while presenting the Budget for the year through March 31, 2020.
 India, which imports almost all of its gold, raised the tax thrice in 2013 to control a record current-account deficit.

 India's consumption of gold has been affected by the government's efforts to curb its trade deficit and measures to discourage investors who used the metal to evade taxes.
 The high duties have spurred a spate of smuggling, including attempts to bring in bullion via planes and trains.
 Domestic prices have tracked a surge in overseas spot gold and further increases would imperil demand during the festival and peak wedding season running from August to December.

-Benchmark gold futures in Mumbai rose as much as 2.6% Friday to 35,100 rupees per 10 grams ($512), while overseas gold was little changed.
-Shares of Titan Co., India's largest maker of branded jewelry by market value, slumped as much as 3.2%, while Tribhovandas Bhimji Zaveri Ltd. slid as much as 6.6%.
+Benchmark gold futures in Mumbai rose as much as 2.6 per cent Friday to Rs 35,100 per 10 grams ($512), while overseas gold was little changed.
+Shares of Titan Co., India's largest maker of branded jewellery by market value, slumped as much as 3.2 per cent, while Tribhovandas Bhimji Zaveri Ltd. slid as much as 6.6 per cent.

-The tax increase may discourage buyers and demand in the physical market may slide by 10% this year from 760 tons in 2018, according to the All India Gems & Jewellery Domestic Council.
+The tax increase may discourage buyers and demand in the physical market may slide by 10 per cent this year from 760 tons in 2018, according to the All India Gems & Jewellery Domestic Council.
 The association will request the government to roll back the duty, Chairman Anantha Padmanaban said.

 Here's a roundup of views from jewelers and industry groups on the tax increase: